Skip to content

 markup (bool): If True, parse Rich markup tags in the input text.
 Defaults to True.

-spans (Optional[Sequence[Span]]): A list of spans to apply to the text.
-Defaults to None.
+spans (Optional[Sequence[Span]]): A list of spans to apply to the text. \

 """